Personalized marketing: Businesses

 Prior to the Internet, businesses faced challenges in measuring the success of their marketing campaigns.
 A campaign would be launched, and even if there was a change in revenue, it was often challenging to determine what impact the campaign had on the change.
 Personalized marketing allows businesses to learn more about customers based on demographic, contextual, and behavioral data.
 This behavioral data, as well as being able to track consumers’ habits, allows firms to better determine what advertising campaigns and marketing efforts are bringing customers in and what demographics they are influencing.
 This allows firms to drop efforts that are ineffective, as well as put more money into the techniques that are bringing in customers.

 Some personalized marketing can also be automated, increasing the efficiency of a business's marketing strategy.
 For example, an automated email could be sent to a user shortly after an order is placed, giving suggestions for similar items or accessories that may help the customer better use the product he or she ordered, or a mobile app could send a notification about relevant deals to a customer when he or she is close to a store.

 Customers

-Consumers are presented with a wide range of products and services to choose from.
-A single retail website may offer a large variety of products, and few have the time inclination to browse through everything retailers have to offer.
-At the same time, customers expect ease and convenience in their shopping experience.
-In a recent survey, 74% of consumers said they get frustrated when websites have content, offers, ads, and promotions that have nothing to do with them.
-Many even expressed that they would leave a site if the marketing on the site was the opposite of their tastes, such as prompts to donate to a political party they dislike, or ads for a dating service when the visitor to the site is married.
-In addition, the top two reasons customers unsubscribe from marketing emailing lists are 1) they receive too many emails and 2) the content of the emails is not relevant to them.

 Personalized marketing helps to bridge the gap between the vastness of what is available and the needs of customers for streamlined shopping experience.
 By providing a customized experience for customers, frustrations of purchase choices may be avoided.
 Customers may be able to find what they are looking for more efficiently, reducing the time spent searching through unrelated content and products.
 Consumers have become accustomed to this type of user experience that caters to their interests, and companies that have created ultra-customized digital experiences, such as Amazon and Netflix.